ionorg/ion/README.md

 ./scripts/installDeps.sh

 #docker
-Building is not required, pre-made images are hosted
+Step is not required for Docker
 ```

 ### 3. run